u-fischer/putfenc/Readme.md

 ![Date: 2019/04/18](https://img.shields.io/badge/date-2019/04/18-blue.svg?style=flat-square)
 [![License: LPPL1.3c ](https://img.shields.io/badge/license-LPPL1.3c-blue.svg?style=flat-square)](https://ctan.org/license/lppl1.3c)

-A (virtual) fontencoding to enable the use of non-ascii input in qrcodes.
+A (virtual) fontencoding to enable with pdflatex the use of non-ascii input in qrcodes.
 To use it, put the def where LaTeX can find it.

 See the putftest.tex for example of usage.